alx-tools/Jobs/positions/data_ae.md

 - +3 years of experience in back-end development (Ruby, Python or JavaScript)
 - Great oral and written communication skills in English
-- 2+ years experience with both relational and document oriented databases (SQL, Redis...)
+- 2+ years experience with both relational and document-oriented databases (SQL, Redis...)
 - The ability to understand and interpret data
 - Base or advanced knowledge and experience with Ruby On Rails
 - RESTful API design experience